This innovative, pay-as-you-drive option is also known as black box car finance.

 Come the end of your Pay-as-you-go car finance agreement, the black box is removed and the ownership of the car transferred to you, provided all payments have been made.
 Alternatively, some lenders will allow you to purchase the box and keep it fitted as a permanent immobiliser.

-Black boxes have have been shown to reduce car finance payment default rates by up to 500 per cent.
+Black boxes have have been shown to reduce car finance payment default rates by up to 500%.
 This gives lenders the confidence to provide car finance for customers who may have previously been considered too high-risk.

 Using Pay-as-you-go car finance and paying on time also helps customers build up a repayment record that contributes to an improved credit rating.
 Eventually, this could open the door to mainstream lenders and lower finance rates.